 The rest of this paper is organized as follows.
 In Section II we describe related work.
 The H-RCA paradigm is defined in Section III and the reasoning behind its settings explained.
-During our worked example in Section III-A, through the use of experiments, we demonstrate that for a fixed signal to noise ratio (SNR) the robustness of 802.11a rates to channel noise is, surprisingly, not a monotonic decreasing function of increasing rate.
-These experiments establish that the 802.11a 9 Mb/s rate is redundant, as had been theoretically predicted [4][5].
+During our worked example in Section III-A, through the use of experiments, we demonstrate that for a fixed signal to noise ratio (SNR) the robustness of 802.11a rates to channel noise can be, surprisingly, not a monotonic decreasing function of increasing rate.
+These experiments support the theoretical prediction [8][9] that the 802.11a 9 Mb/s rate is redundant.
 As it is not feasible to create an experimental setup with controllable losses due to noise, Section IV presents ns-2 simulation results illustrating H-RCA's performance for an 802.11a WLAN.
-These simulations reveal the approach's merits in terms of throughput consistency in a fixed environment, adaptivity to changing channel conditions and robustness to collision-based transmission failures.
+These simulations reveal the merits of the approach in terms of throughput consistency in a fixed environment, adaptivity to changing channel conditions and robustness to collision-based transmission failures.
 As experimental systems can expose difficulties not captured by theory or simulations, in Section V we report on an experimental implementation of H-RCA for the 802.11a rate-set where it shows significant throughput gains over RC algorithms that are available with current hardware.
 The paper concludes with a discussion in Section VI.